 If you or someone you know is struggling with an alcohol use disorder, the safest and most effective approach to sobriety is to first seek clinical treatment.
 But for some, this may not always be possible or may not yet be necessary.
 If you are in a position to safely attempt to eliminate or reduce your alcohol consumption, here are a few approaches you can take that may help you reach your goals.

-1. Enlist Support.
-The first step to take when you’ve acknowledged that you’ve been drinking too much is to find a trustworthy support network who can hold you accountable to your goals.
+The first step to take when you’ve acknowledged that you’ve been drinking too much is to find a trustworthy support network that can hold you accountable to your goals.
 This support system can include friends, family members, or even a support group such as Alcoholics Anonymous.
 If you keep your struggle to yourself, it’s easy to internally justify and rationalize your continued alcohol use, so knowing that you may disappoint someone else can be a deterrent from drinking.

-2. Change Your Environment.
 This can often pair hand-in-hand with your enlisted group of supporters.
 If you are comfortable confiding in friends, they may be open to alternate recreational activities in an environment less exposed to alcohol.
-If your particular group of friends are not receptive to this idea then you may need to kindly decline future invitations to socialize in trigger-rich environments.
-Take some time to think through who, when, and where you’re most likely to consume alcohol, and find alternatives to keep you occupied in your free time.
+If your particular group of friends is not receptive to this idea then you may need to kindly decline future invitations to socialize in trigger-rich environments.
+Take some time to think through who, when, and where you’re most likely to consume alcohol and find alternatives to keep you occupied in your free time.

 Clinical treatment facilities offer comprehensive and individualized recovery programs, which include medically supervised detoxification, individual and group therapy, and medications to help manage unpleasant withdrawal symptoms.
 As part of your treatment program, you’ll learn healthier coping mechanisms, understand the root cause of your dependency struggles, and learn practical life skills that will increase your likelihood of sobriety once treatment is complete.